dwcoates/pygn-mode/README.md

 depend on the convention of each game starting with an `[Event "?"]` tagpair.
 (The value is ignored).

-Both commands accept a positive numeric prefix argument.
+Next-game and previous-game commands accept a positive numeric prefix argument.

  * `pygn-mode-next-game`
  * `pygn-mode-previous-game`
+ * `pygn-mode-ivy-jump-to-game-by-any-header`
+ * `pygn-mode-ivy-jump-to-game-by-fen`

 ### Move Navigation Commands